andredewes/apim-aoai-smart-loadbalancing/README.md

 ![apim-capacity!](/images/apim-retry.png)

 The left part of the chart shows 20% average capacity for 4K RPM with API Management sends the response immediately.
 The right part of the chart shows 60% average capacity utilization with the same 4K RPM!
 Just because it holds the connection longer.
 That's 3 times more!
 The same behavior will happen if you configure API Management retries with waiting times: you will add extra pressure and it even might become a single point of failure in high traffic situations.

+## :link: Related articles
+- A more detailed and user-friendly step-by-step article by [csiebler](https://github.com/csiebler): [Smart Load-Balancing for Azure OpenAI with Azure API Management](https://clemenssiebler.com/posts/smart-loadbalancing-for-azure-openai-with-api-management/)